Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Finding My Way

 I remember my first encounter with a woodworking club like it was yesterday.
 It was chilly out—early November, I think—and the leaves were crunching underfoot.
-I had just moved back to my little town after being away for a few years, and I was itching to find something to connect me to the community.
+I had just moved back to my little town after being away for a few years, and I was itching to find something to me to the community.
 A neighbor mentioned this woodworking club that met at the local community center every Wednesday evening.
 I was intrigued.
 I mean, I had made a few birdhouses with my grandpa when I was a kid, but that was about the extent of my experience.

 So, I took the plunge.
-My first night there, I walked into a workshop filled with the comforting sounds of saws buzzing and hammers thwacking.
+My first night there, I walked into a workshop filled with the comforting sounds of buzzing and hammers thwacking.
 It was like stepping into a different world, one where everyone was focused, yet there was a lightheartedness in the air.
 Old-timers sharing tales of projects gone awry, and newbies like me wide-eyed and slightly terrified of power tools.

 My First Project: The Picnic Table That Almost Wasn’t